aboseley/docker-compose-gitlab-https/README.md

-I'm trying to setup a local network gitlab server with a functioning docker container registry.
-The docker registry expects to run with a https connect.
+This makefile automates creating the tls keys/certificats to run gitlab on a local network.

 First install docker, docker-compose and make.
 On the server you want to run the gitlab serve run.